mixcore/mix.portal.react/MIGRATION-PROMPT.md

 We are migrating the Mixcore application from AngularJS to Next.js, utilizing Tailwind CSS and shadcn/ui for UI components.
 This migration aims to modernize the codebase, improve developer experience, and enhance user experience.

-## Key References

-- **shadcn Dashboard Demo**: Local reference available at `/shadcn-dashboard-demo` - Use this as the primary reference for dashboard layout, components, and UI patterns.
-The source code contains examples of proper implementation of shadcn components, layouts, and dashboard UI.

 ## Required Dependencies

 Make sure the following dependencies are installed: